Welcome

 The Arc: MN Disability Programs & Resources — Listing of programs and resources in Minnesota for those with disabilities.

-opens in a new windowPACER: Disability Organizations Resource Listopens PDF file — List of disability organizations is updated annually by PACER Center.
+PACER: Disability Organizations Resource List — List of disability organizations is updated annually by PACER Center.
 (14 pages)

 Dementia Friends — Global advocacy changing the way people think, act, and talk about dementia. (website)